kilpkonn/msc-thesis/main.typ

 ==== Foreign function interface crates <c-style-stuff>
 We found that for some types of crates the performance of the term search was significantly worse than for others.
 Category "external-ffi-bindings" has an average search time of 571ms that is a lot slower than average of 72ms.
-It also offers a lot more suggestions per term by suggesting 303 terms per hole which is about 15 times more than average of 20.
+It also offers a lot more terms per hole by suggesting 303 terms per hole which is about 15 times more than average of 20.
 Such a big number of suggestions is overwhelming to user as 300 suggestions do not even fit onto screen.

 Slow search times and high number of suggestions are caused by those crates using only few primitive types, mostly integers.